SorensenUCSC/CSE110A-sp2022/overview.md

 ### TA Office Hours:

-Mondays from 1 PM to 2 PM
+Mondays from 1 PM to 2 PM (Virtual)

-Fridays from 2 PM to 3 PM
+Fridays from 2 PM to 3 PM (Room BE-151)

 Yanwen's office hours will be hybrid and he will use a similar sign-up sheet.

-Room TBD

 ### Mentoring Hours: